Moemen99/DataBase-Systems-Design/README.md

     }
 ```

-In this diagram:
+In this updated diagram:
-- The "manages" relationship on EMPLOYEE demonstrates a unary relationship.
+- The "manages" relationship on EMPLOYEE demonstrates a unary relationship for the management hierarchy.
+- The "married to" relationship on EMPLOYEE shows another unary relationship for employee marriages.
 - The "borrows" relationship between CUSTOMER and LOAN shows a binary relationship.
 - CUSTOMER_LOAN represents the relationship attributes (like DateIssued) that exist only when the relationship occurs.

 ## Key Points

+1. The degree of a relationship is determined by the number of participating entities.
-1. Unary relationships connect an entity to itself, often representing hierarchies or self-referential data.
+2. Unary relationships (degree one) connect an entity to itself, often representing hierarchies or self-referential data.
-2. Binary relationships are the most common, connecting two different entity types.
+3. Binary relationships (degree two) are the most common, connecting two different entity types.
-3. Ternary relationships involve three entities and are used for more complex associations.
+4. Ternary relationships (degree three) involve three entities and are used for more complex associations.
-4. Relationship attributes exist only in the context of the relationship and don't belong to any single entity.
+5. Understanding the degree of relationships is crucial for proper database design and query optimization.

 ## Considerations in Database Design